Is buying organic worth the extra cost?

 The study, published in JAMA, found that eating more fruits and vegetables that had high pesticide residue (conventionally grown) decreased the probability of getting pregnant.
 Rather, it was the avoidance of pesticides – either through eating more organic fruits and vegetables or not eating fruits and vegetables – that increased fertility.

 This study has bothered me for a while now.
 It goes against the conventional thought that everyone should eat more veggies and get their ‘5 a day’.
-Instead, it shows the negative impacts of pesticide residue may outweigh the positive benefits from the antioxidants and nutrients.
+Instead, it shows the negative impacts of pesticide residue may outweigh the positive benefits of the antioxidants and nutrients.

 Neonicotinoids, also called neonics, are the most commonly used type of insecticide in the world.